Wanna hear your voice? A sample is all we need!: Experiment

-First, experiments are conducted to evaluate the contribution of the GTF \& GTF with learnable parameters in the WHYV block.
-Alternative approaches have also been implemented, with results shown in table \ref{tab:gate_ablation}.
-These experiments are carried out using the Libri2Mix dataset with Wham! noise.
+Experiments are conducted to evaluate the contribution of the GTF \& GTF with learnable parameters in the Speaker Fusion Module.
+Alternative approaches have also been implemented, with results shown in Table~\ref{tab:gate_ablation}.

-We conduct ablation studies on modification GTB \& GTF with learnable parameters and explore different techniques after the TF-gridnet block.
-In one experiment, we implement the FiLM layer, where the condition is the embedding vector.
-In another, we apply an attention mechanism where Q is transformed from the embedding and KV is derived from the output of the TF-gridnet block.
-Additionally, we experiment with replacing standard attention with mutual attention.

-The results show that while the FiLM layer \cite{Perez2018Film} enables the model to learn, it struggles with separating speakers that were not seen during training, leading to incorrect separations.
-In WHYV, the learnable parameters incorporate GTB and GTF to maintain consistency in the model’s conditioning.
-Other methods, such as attention, are less effective in this scenario because the pre-trained embeddings provide concise information for identifying the speaker in the latent space, making these features less useful for attention mechanisms, which are unable to attend to them effectively.

-Tab.~\ref{tab:different_config} presents the SI-SDR results of our models on Libri2mix, with and without environment embedding.
-With each configuration, the models are trained and evaluated with different audio mixing strategies.
-Specifically, we trained our models on these types of train sets: \begin{itemize} \item[-] T1: Mixtures of 2 clean speeches \item[-] T2: Mixtures of 2 clean speeches with ambient noise \item[-] T3: Mixtures of 2 clean speeches and a third speech \end{itemize} and evaluate on these types of evaluation sets: \begin{itemize} \item[-] E1: Mixtures of 2 clean speech \item[-] E2: Mixtures of 2 clean speech with ambient noise \end{itemize}

-WHYV performs best at extracting target voices in two-clean-speaker mixtures when trained on the same dataset.
-When trained on mixtures with ambient noise, target voices extracted from noisy mixtures have a better SI-SDR than those from anechoic mixtures.
+We conduct ablation studies to analyze the role of the Speaker Fusion module with Global Target Bias (GTB) and Global Target Filter (GTF).
+In doing so, we replace the Speaker Fusion Module with other approaches: (1) a FiLM layer \cite{Perez2018Film} conditioned on speaker embeddings, (2) cross-attention, where queries are the target speaker's embeddings generated by the Voice Encoder, while key and value come from the Separation Module's output, (3) mutual attention \cite{hu2024smma_net} replacing standard attention.

+Results indicate that FiLM layers generalize poorly to unseen speakers despite enabling basic conditioning.
+In contrast, the proposed WHYV framework—leveraging GTF/GTB parameterization—ensures robust speaker consistency.
+Attention mechanisms underperform due to the compressed discriminative nature of pre-trained embeddings, which limits their ability to establish meaningful feature relationships.
+These findings emphasize the superiority of explicit conditioning via GTF/GTB over implicit attention-based fusion for speaker separation tasks.

+Moreover, we conduct an experiment to investigate the role of learnable parameters in the Speaker Fusion Module.
+Since each block operates under different conditions due to varying levels of data abstraction, the technique used to adjust these conditions is crucial for maintaining consistency.
+As shown in Table~\ref{tab:linear}, we explore different methods to create the local conditions, including using the GTF/GTB with learnable parameters, as proposed in our approach, and compare it with alternative techniques.
+The first method applies a linear transformation, where global conditions are concatenated along the feature dimension.
+In the second approach, instead of using learnable parameters, we employ pointwise convolution to generate local conditions.